Published July 2024. Last updated June 2025.

 - How can stakeholders get involved?

 The Dietary Guidelines Expert Committee identified priority diet and nutrition topics for review based on detailed scoping and consultation.
-All stakeholders, including consumers, had the opportunity to inform the priority topics through the stakeholder survey.
+All stakeholders, including consumers, had the opportunity to inform the priority topics for evidence review through the stakeholder survey.

 All stakeholders will have the opportunity to comment on the draft guidelines.